zachgk/catln/docs/philosophy/languageCompilation.md

 While it is possible that the code will be more difficult, it shouldn't be too large of a difference.
 It shouldn't be crazy given the power of implicit conversions, multi-level functions, and macros.
 It should end up fairly similar to simply writing it in catln to begin with.

 There are a number of benefits to this approach.
 First, it means that the compiler becomes extendable and additional libraries can interact with the compiler types and classes.
-By using [generic type usage](genericTypeUsage.md), whole compiler modules can be replaced wholesale if desired.
+By using [abstract choices](choice.md), whole compiler modules can be replaced wholesale if desired.
 The compiler can also be configured at a high granularity using the same systems as annotation configuration files that specify the **how** details of the code.

 Another benefit is that it is possible to write multiple compilers.
 Instead of the standard LLVM compiler, a simple direct to x86 compiler could be made that might run faster for use during development.
 It can also be used to create a separate parallel compiler or even a GPU compiler to replace the standard one.